EverydayHealthLogo

 Who is Dr. Most, Facial Plastic and Reconstructive Surgeon in Stanford, CA?

 Dr. Sam Most, MD is a Facial Plastic and Reconstructive Surgeon, who primarily practices in Stanford, CA with 1 additional practice location.
-He has been practicing for over 24 years and is board certified by the American Board of Otolaryngology.
+He has been practicing for over 24 years and is board certified.
 Dr. Most graduated from Stanford University School of Medicine.
 Dr. Most is fluent in English and Persian, and is currently seeing new patients.
 Dr. Most’s practice accepts Kaiser Permanente, Medicaid, Medicare, UnitedHealthcare, Aetna, Cigna and other major insurance plans.
 To book an appointment or to confirm insurance options, please call Dr. Most’s office at (650) 498-5710.

 What are Areas of Expertise for Dr. Most?